Sheridan Chapter, NSDAR

 Chapter members also support our U.S. active duty military and local veterans, and take pride in their volunteer hours at the Sheridan VA Medical Center.
 Recently, as a partner in the 50th Anniversary of Vietnam Commemoration, chapter members honored 21 Vietnam Veterans and their spouses at the 50th Reunion of Sheridan High School, presenting them with Vietnam War Veteran lapel pins.

-With a current membership of 68, the Sheridan Chapter membership proudly includes the State Historian and two Daughters who serve as state committee chairs.
+With a current membership of over sixty, the Sheridan Chapter membership proudly includes the Wyoming State Society Chaplain.

 John D. Loucks, founding father and first mayor of Sheridan, arrived in the area in 1881.
 He purchased the Mandel Cabin, which served as a post office, and drew out the plot map of the town on wrapping paper.
 By 1882, the town he had named for his commanding officer in the Civil War, General Philip Sheridan, was registered with the state.
 It gained the attention of the railroad in 1888 and the railroad arrived in 1892.
 The subsequent construction of the Sheridan coal camps brought about an increase in population that continued into the 1920s.
 Sheridan and the area grew not just agriculturally, but also with the coal mines.